Hospitalist Visa Sponsorship Jobs in New Hampshire

 Which visa types are most common for hospitalist roles in New Hampshire?

-Most New Hampshire hospitalists on visa sponsorship hold H-1B status, as hospital medicine qualifies clearly as a specialty occupation requiring at least a bachelor's-equivalent degree in a specific field.
-J-1 waivers are a significant secondary pathway: physicians who completed residency on a J-1 exchange visitor visa can satisfy their two-year home residency requirement through a Conrad 30 waiver, which New Hampshire allocates annually and which requires working in a designated shortage area for three years.
+Most New Hampshire hospitalists on visa sponsorship hold H-1B visa status, as hospital medicine qualifies clearly as a specialty occupation requiring at least a bachelor's-equivalent degree in a specific field.
+J-1 visa waivers are a significant secondary pathway: physicians who completed residency on a J-1 exchange visitor visa can satisfy their two-year home residency requirement through a Conrad 30 waiver, which New Hampshire allocates annually and which requires working in a designated shortage area for three years.

 Which cities in New Hampshire have the most hospitalist sponsorship jobs?